chrisboyd/MapChat/README.md

 6. A map-group interface will have a chat box.\
 Priority: 2

 7. Users can upload a photo or video to a map-group (through mobile app), where it will appear as a flag for other users to interact with.
-Photo has the coordinate meta data.\
+Media has the coordinate meta data.\
 Priority: 1

 8. A user can choose to make the content of their flag hidden, requiring another user to visit the location in order to access the content.